 Annual Maintenance Needs

 At least once a year, the system should be reviewed to make sure that all relevant compliance needs are being taken care of.
 As new legislation is put into effect, these needs may change, so periodic maintenance may be required in addition to annual maintenance.
 Terminated employee records should also be purged once every year.

 Every two to three years, companies should expect to do a full overhaul of their system.
 A third party should be brought in to evaluate the effectiveness of the system and provide tips for upgrades and improvements.
 Based on the results of the third-party evaluation and an in-house evaluation done by key employees, HRIS software should be upgraded or altered to meet the newly defined needs.

 Vendors often hold meetings and conferences, but the frequency of these may vary.
 For best results, companies should attend these meetings and conferences whenever they are held.
 Meetings are often held quarterly, conferences annually, and these can be extremely informative and can help maintain HRIS solutions to higher standards than would be possible otherwise.

 HRIS makes it possible for HR professionals at smaller companies to provide managers and employers with data-driven insights and advice regarding operational costs, challenges, and improvements that can help the company to survive and grow.
 Obtaining an HRIS may take creative budgeting, but it can quickly pay for itself by helping the company to avoid compliance penalties and by improving operations within the company.
 HR data is just as valuable to small companies as it is to large companies when it is used properly.

 If you are looking to find a great HR software vendor that will provide plenty of support throughout implementation, we can help.
-Visit our vendor match page so that we can get started on finding the vendor that’s right for you.
+Visit our software match page so that we can get started on finding the vendor that’s right for you.